 - Once verified, you'll be redirected to the Apple Education Store with pricing unlocked

-UNiDAYS accounts expire annually and require reverification if you're still enrolled.
+UNiDAYS accounts expire annually and require reverification if you're still enrolled or employed.

 What NOT to Do